 For approximately 540 Australian LGAs, provided in Table 2.

 The estimates in Table 1 and 2 are smoothed using a four-quarter average to minimise the variability inherent in small area estimates.
 A description of the methodology used to prepare the estimates in this publication is presented in the Explanatory Notes on this site as well as in the PDF publication.

 Further, where large movements in the SA2 and LGA estimates are encountered, or in SA2s and LGAs with a small labour force, users are advised to examine Census labour force data in addition to the SALM estimates.

 Labour market developments at the small area level

 The December quarter 2019 SALM estimates show that more than half (52.3 per cent) of the SA2s for which smoothed estimates are available recorded a decrease in their unemployment rate over the year to the December quarter 2019.

-In the September quarter 2019, 59.4 per cent of SA2s for which smoothed data are available recorded an unemployment rate of less than 5.0 per cent, while 9.9 per cent of SA2s recorded an unemployment rate of 10.0 per cent or above.
+In the December quarter 2019, 59.5 per cent of all SA2s for which smoothed estimates are available recorded an unemployment rate of less than 5.0 per cent while 10.4 per cent of SA2s recorded an unemployment rate of 10.0 per cent or more

 It is anticipated that the March quarter 2020 issue of SALM will be released in July 2020.

 This report was prepared by the Labour Market Analysis and Advice Section within the Labour Market Research and Analysis Branch.
-For further information, please contact Joel Meehan on (02) 6240 5358 or Andrew Gatenby on (02) 6240 9130, or email the SALM inbox at SALM@dese.gov.au.
+For further information, please contact Joel Meehan on (02) 6240 5358 or Andrew Gatenby on (02) 6240 9130, or email the SALM inbox atSALM@dese.gov.au.